Kerberos Attacks

 ProSec Kerberos Attacks

-Attention: Figure is for explanation only - disabling it is a security risk!
+Attention: Image is for explanation only - deactivation represents a security risk!

 Attack

-When pre-authentication is enabled, a user who needs access to a resource begins the Kerberos authentication process as follows: He sends an authentication server request (AS-REQ) message to the domain controller (DC).
-The timestamp in this message is encrypted with the hash of the user password.
+When pre-authentication is enabled, a user who needs access to a resource starts the Kerberos authentication process by sending an authentication server request (AS-REQ) message to the domain controller (DC).
+The timestamp in this message is encrypted with the hash of the user's password.
 If the DC can match this timestamp with its own record of the user's password hash, it sends back an Authentication Server Response (AS-REP) message.
-This AS-REP message contains the TGT that will be used for future access requests from this user.
-In addition, the AS-REP message also contains information that is hashed with the user's password.
+This AS-REP message contains the TGT that will be used for future access requests by this user.
+The AS-REP message also contains information hashed with the user's password.

 However, if pre-authentication is disabled, an attacker can request authentication credentials for any user and receive an AS-REP message from the DC in response.
 This message contains the hashed information encrypted with the user's password.
-The attacker can then attempt to crack the user's password offline by trying to crack the krb5asrep with appropriate inputs.
-If the attacker succeeds in decrypting the AS_REP into meaningful plaintext, the key used corresponds to the user's password.
+The attacker can then attempt to crack the user's password offline by attempting to crack the krb5asrep with appropriate inputs.
+If it is possible to decrypt the AS_REP into meaningful plain text, the key used corresponds to the user's password.

-Advantageous for attackers: This Kerberos attack does not require a domain account, but only a connection to the KDC.
-However, if the attackers have a domain user, they can find users in the domain without Kerberos pre-authentication using LDAP queries.
-Otherwise, the usernames must be guessed.
-However, combining this with Kerberos attacks such as Kerberos User Enumeration greatly simplifies this.
+Advantageous for attackers: No domain account is required for this Kerberos attack, only a connection to the KDC.
+However, if the attackers have a domain user, they can use an LDAP query to find users in the domain without Kerberos pre-authentication.
+Otherwise the usernames have to be guessed.
+However, the combination with Kerberos attacks such as the Kerberos user enumeration makes this much easier.

 ProSec Kerberos Attacks